eabarnes1010/ai_weather_to_climate_ats780A8/graphcast/README.md

 ### Code Base

-If you want to get the pangu code directly from GitHub:
+If you want to get the graphcast code directly from GitHub:

 ```bash
 git clone https://github.com/google-deepmind/graphcast.git